 Often older people accidentally ‘poison’ themselves by muddling up their medication.
 If someone is taking multiple tablets, it is easy to get confused and different medicines can interact with each other and cause adverse reactions.

 Read our post on managing medications to help prevent this happening and to gain top tips to make managing medication easier by clicking here

 Please be aware that there are many common foods that interact with medication too and some of these reactions can be extremely serious and possible fatal.
 Grapefruit is a particular culprit and you can read more here.

 Another common cause of poisoning in older people is food poisoning.
 As we get older our sense of smell and taste becomes less acute; use by dates may be small to read and financial constraints and a wish to avoid wastage, may lead us to take risks.
 Consequently, it is extremely common for older people to suffer from stomach upsets from food that is no longer fit for consumption.

 If you suspect someone has taken a harmful substance, call an ambulance and explain clearly what has happened.
 They will advise you what to do.

 - Use original containers

-- Never decant medication into a different container at random; use the original which will be clearly labelled.
+- Never decant medication into a different container at random; use the original which will have a clear label.

-- If the label has worn off and you are no longer sure what is in it, dispose of it carefully.
+- If the label is no longer readable and you are not sure what is in it, dispose of it carefully.